 Oak Knoll loves this program and is looking at ways to grow it.

 - Oak Knoll currently has 3 multi-age programs: one K-2 and two 3-5.

 - Most children thrive in a multi-age setting and there is no specific learning profile required.
 Multi-age is open to everyone.

 - Throughout the day students transition between their homeroom and their grade level class.
 For example, your child would have their homeroom teacher for parts of the day and then other parts of the day they spend time with their designated grade level teacher.
-Each multiage teacher is responsible for a specific grade-level curriculum in math and language arts.
+Each multi-age teacher is responsible for a specific grade-level curriculum in math and language arts.

-- The community between students and parents in the multiage is evident.
+- The community between students and parents in the multi-age is evident.
 A sense of family is developed within the program.

 Why would I not pick multi-age?

 Good question!
-One teacher, one class of grade level peers might be a better fit for your child.
+One teacher, and one class of grade-level peers might be a better fit for your child.
 Having a new class and teacher year-to-year might seem refreshing and exciting.
-Grade level peer group seems larger when in the traditional program.
-In multi-age, there is a lot of peer interaction, but one class of grade level peers, where as in traditional it is one class of grade level peers with more grade level peer interaction.
+Grade-level peer group seems larger when in the traditional program.
+In multi-age, there is a lot of peer interaction, but one class of grade-level peers, whereas in traditional it is one class of grade-level peers with more grade-level peer interaction.